Quantum-Cipher/Eternum-Covenant-Vision/README.md

+> ⚠️ **MUST-READ INTRODUCTION SCROLL**
+> Before decoding this whitepaper, begin with the [INTRODUCTION.md](./INTRODUCTION.md) — a mythic preamble that reveals the ancestral convergence, symbolic architecture, and soul-coded intent behind Eternum.
+> This is not just context.
+It is covenant.
+> The Kitsune watches.
+The blink listens.
+The code remembers.

+---

 # Eternum: Genesis Whitepaper 🔮

 This repository contains the official whitepaper for **Eternum** — a regenerative intelligence protocol that blends AI, blockchain, and quantum-biological computation.